 Help us reduce rainwater and groundwater in the sanitary sewer system by doing the following:

-- Ensure your roof downspouts carry water to your lawn, and not underground to your sanitary service connection (this is also a requirement in the City’s Stormwater Drainage Regulation and Charges Bylaw No. 16610 and Sanitary Sewer Regulation and Charges Bylaw No. 16611);
+- Ensure your roof downspouts carry water to your lawn, and not underground to your sanitary service connection.
+This is a requirement in the City’s Stormwater Drainage Regulation and Charges Bylaw No. 16610 and Sanitary Sewer Regulation and Charges Bylaw No. 16611.

 - If you have a swimming pool, do not empty pool water into the sanitary sewer when it is raining.